9 Tromso Museums to Visit (When the Weather Lets You Down!)

 Website: https://en.uit.no/tmu/polarmuseet/

-The Polar Museum (Polarmuseet) is one of the most visited Tromso museums and it is one that Aram checked out on our last trip while I was doing something different!
+The Polar Museum (Polarmuseet) is one of the most visited Tromso museums and it is one that I visit every time I am in Tromso (sometimes multiple times as I have an interest in Arctic exploration).

 The museum is run by the University of Tromso as part of a network of a few museums on this list (MS Polstjerna and the Botanical Garden).